ANNUAL REPORT : Annual Report 2018

 3.1 Number and Term of Board Members

 The Board shall consist of not less than five (5) Board members, four (4) of whom shall also be the officers of the Association and no more than ten (10) Board members.
 Subject to the Act and the Articles, the Members may, by ordinary resolution passed at an annual general meeting, increase the number of Board members.
 Each Board Member or Officer (herein collectively referred to as “Board Members”) shall hold office for a term of two (2) years commencing on the date of the election.
 The offices of the Association shall be President, Vice-President, Secretary, Treasurer, and Past-President.
 The Board of Board members at the first meeting of the Board shall choose the President, Vice-President, Secretary and Treasurer.
 The first board meeting will occur after the Annual General Meeting.
 Notwithstanding Section 3.3, the Member who held the office of President of the Association for the term of office immediately prior to an annual general meeting at which a new President is elected shall, if willing to do so, continue to act as a Director/Officer of the Association, without election by the Members, for the next ensuing term of office and shall hold the office of Past President.

 3.2 Eligibility for Election

-Any practicing Member or Non-resident Practicing Member with voting rights, in good standing, with the exception of an owner or operator of a massage therapy training school, or director of another massage therapy association, who is qualified to act as a director pursuant to the Act shall be eligible for election to the Board.
+Any practicing Member or Non-resident Practicing Member with voting rights, in good standing, except an owner or operator of a massage therapy training school, or director of another massage therapy association, who is qualified to act as a director under the Act shall be eligible for election to the Board.
 A retiring Board Member shall be eligible for re-election.